aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

   discretion.

 Finally, if you're issuing anchored (tethered, stablecoin, asset-backed) tokens, there are several additional fields required.
-Anchored assets are specialized assets in the Stellar ecosystem because they can be redeemed outside of the network for other assets.
+Anchored assets are specialized assets in the AiBlocks ecosystem because they can be redeemed outside of the network for other assets.
 If you are issuing an anchored token, you need to provide additional information about those assets, and about how to redeem your token for them.